kindelia-archive/Kindelia/README.md

 } : Nat
 ```

-This is a Litereum block, with 9 transactions.
-The first 6 transactions declare
+This is a Litereum block with 3 transactions.
+The first declares a type called
-names (more on that later).
-The next 2 declare a type called "Nat", and a bond
-(function) called "double".
-The last one evaluates a pure expression that
+"Nat", the second declares bond (function) called "double", and the third
-computes `2 * 3`.
-In this case, it does nothing other than logging the result,
+evaluates the expression `2 * 3`.
+This pure block does nothing interesting, but
-but useful transactions can be performed with effects.
+stateful transactions can be performed with effects.

-### Scripts can have effects
+### Effects

 Since Litereum's core language is pure, it wouldn't be capable of performing
 effectiful or stateful operations.
 That's why it also has a built-in Effect